Caring for our World

 A major goal of Georgia Aquarium is to be the leading facility for aquatic animal conservation and research.
 Our state-of-the-art animal health facility, research and conservation activities, and the partnership with the University of Georgia Veterinary School are part of the programs hosted through The Correll Center for Aquatic Animal Health.

-Georgia Aquarium is currently working in collaboration with the following organizations to allow for a better understanding and protection of our ocean wildlife and local ecosystems.
+Georgia Aquarium is proud to collaborate with the following organizations to enhance understanding and protect our ocean wildlife and local ecosystems.

-Georgia Aquarium is now licensed as a Class R research facility under the Animal Welfare Act.
-This license is the highest standard of establishing ethical review of animal research for advanced scientific understanding.
+Georgia Aquarium is licensed as a Class R research facility under the Animal Welfare Act, representing the highest standard for ethical review in animal research aimed at advancing scientific understanding.

-The Aquarium is one of just five aquariums to hold the Class R license.
+Georgia Aquarium is one of only five aquariums nationwide to hold the prestigious Class R license.